nikgraf/future-react-ui/README.md

 My goal is to find an architecture which could be common ground a base for quality React UI libraries.
 A consistent theming/styling API would make the lives of many developers way more comfortable.

 HELP/FEEDBACK/YOUR OPINION WANTED! :)
+Feel free to join the ongoing discussion [here](https://github.com/nikgraf/future-react-ui/issues/1) or open up a new issue.

 ## How to setup & run